gouravkamble9/youtube-clone/README.md

 6. Save the `.env` file.
 7. Execute `npm start` to launch the development server and explore the YouTube Clone in your preferred web browser.

+## Live Demo

+Check out the live demo of the Web App https://gk-youtube-clone.netlify.app/